shunliz/AWS-certificate/aws-netquiz2.md

 1. **Configure multi-factor authentication for privileged IAM users**
 2. **Create IAM users for privileged accounts \(**can set password policy**\)**
 3. Implement identity federation between your organization’s Identity provider leveraging the IAM Security Token Service
 4. Enable the IAM single-use password policy option for privileged users \(no such option the password expiration can be set from 1 to 1095 days\)

+Q**uestion 8**

+A company needs to deploy services to an AWS region which they have not previously used.
+The company currently has an AWS identity and Access Management \(IAM\) role for the Amazon EC2 instances, which permits the instance to have access to Amazon DynamoDB.
+The company wants their EC2 instances in the new region to have the same privileges.
+How should the company achieve this?

+1. Create a new IAM role and associated policies within the new region
+2. **Assign the existing IAM role to the Amazon EC2 instances in the new region**
+3. Copy the IAM role and associated policies to the new region and attach it to the instances
+4. Create an Amazon Machine Image \(AMI\) of the instance and copy it to the desired region using the AMI Copy feature